Affection (linguistics)

 Affection (also known as vowel affection, infection or vowel mutation), in the linguistics of the Celtic languages, is the change in the quality of a vowel under the influence of the vowel of the following final syllable.
 It is a type of assimilation, or, more specifically, anticipatory (or regressive) assimilation at a distance.

 The two main types of affection are a-affection and i-affection.
 There is also u-affection, which is more usually referred to as u-infection.
-I-affection is an example of i-mutation and may be compared to the Germanic umlaut, and a-affection is similar to Germanic a-mutation.
-More rarely, the term "affection", like "umlaut", may be applied to other languages and is then a synonym for i-mutation generally.
+The second type, i-affection, is an example of i-mutation and may be compared to the Germanic umlaut, and a-affection is similar to Germanic a-mutation.
+More rarely, the term "affection", like "umlaut", may be applied to other languages and is then a synonym for i-mutation more generally.

 The vowel triggering the change was often later lost; for example, the plural of Welsh bardd "bard, poet" is beirdd, from *bardī with i-affection.
-(Compare the similar umlaut process in English man/men.)
-In other cases, the grammatical suffix that causes i-affection remains, such as in cleifion, plural of claf "patient (n.)".
-(See Middle Welsh for more examples.)
+Compare this to the similar umlaut process in English man and men.
+In other cases, the grammatical suffix that causes i-affection remains, such as in the Welsh cleifion, plural of claf "patient (n.)".
+See Middle Welsh for more examples.